 - a. an Expired Licence - b. a period of suspension or disqualification - c.
-Ongoing Competency/CPD rules and CPD Record Template consider converting to CLC regulation.
-The following qualified lawyers can apply to transfer to CLC regulation with no further training or occupational requirement:
+Ongoing Competency/CPD rules and CPD Record Template a.
+FCILEx lawyers including those with CILEx practitioner rights in Conveyancing and or Probate and/or approved as COLP or HoLP, (with valid practising certificates free from conditions); that have completed appropriate conveyancing and probate electives.